ShapeShiftOS-WIP/material-components-android/docs/theming/Color.md

 To make it easier to implement dynamic color solutions, the Material 3 library provides a helper class to apply dynamic colors:
-`com.google.android.material.color.DynamicColors`.
+`com.bottombar.navigation.material.color.DynamicColors`.
 There are several ways to use this helper class according to different scenarios:

 ##### Apply dynamic colors to all activities in the app